The launch of the Joomla! 5.x Series saw the removal from the Core Joomla! CMS of the:

 Ways of working without having to rely on Captcha Plugins

-If your website does not have user registration enabled, and you can get by without publishing interactive forms (example: contact form) then you should not have to worry about spambots.
+If your website does not have user registration enabled, and you can get by without publishing interactive forms (example: contact form) then you may be able to get by without using any Captcha Plugins in your website.

-Here are some things you can do to protect your website when you opt not to use a Captcha plugin.
+Here are some things you can do to protect your website when you choose not to use a Captcha plugin.

 1. Disable user registration.